 There are about a dozen towns around Lake Atitlan—only accessible by boat—but not all are ideal for nomads.

-The best municipalities in Lake Atitlan for nomads are:
+The best municipalities for digital nomads lare:

 - San Pedro La Laguna